 Go ahead and fantasize about living in a nicer, more expensive property from time to time.
 After all, visiting open houses is free.
 Maybe even spend a pretty penny renting a nice place for vacation once a year to get it out of your system.

-Then come back to earth after you do the math and understand how much you'll need to sacrifice in order to own such a property.
-Once you do, I'm sure you'll appreciate more of what you have already.
+Then come back to earth once you've done the math and realized how much you'll need to sacrifice in order to own such a property.
+Once you do, I'm sure you'll appreciate that what you have is already pretty good.

 This $4.5M house in Presidio Heights is the perfect example of Buy Utility, Rent Luxury (BURL).
 It's a much better value to rent this house for $12,000 – $14,000 a month, given cap rates in San Francisco are around 2.5%, than to buy the property at current levels and pay all the continued maintenance, taxes, and mortgage interest if there is one.